-Greater Wilmington and the Brandywine Valley will be here for you when you are ready to travel again.
 Looking for trip ideas?
 Check out these themed itineraries highlighting some of our favorite things to see and do in Wilmington & the Brandywine Valley.
-Use any of these mini-itineraries for help plan a perfect day trip or weekend getaway.
+Use any of these mini-itineraries for help plan a perfect day trip or weekend getaway in Wilmington & the Brandywine Valley.

 Explore the rolling hills, forests and sparkling streams of Brandywine Creek State Park then check out the Jack A. Markell (JAM) Trail by bicycle or on foot.
 The trail connects Wilmington’s thriving riverfront with historic New Castle.